fredgibbs/fredgibbs.github.io/courses/archives-algorithms/schedule.md

 - Click the pen icon on the left side of the screen.
 - Click `Create a Post`.
 - Add a Catchy title.
-- Using the Owens reading for this week (link above), write a short ~200-word, two-part post that addressed 1) how you have thought of the term `archive` and 2) why you ended up in THIS class and what kinds of issues you're interested in.
+- Using the Giannchi and Owens readings for this week (link above), write a standard reading reflection on what you thought were the most 3-4 most interesting points in EACH of the articles and WHY.
+There IS NO RIGHT ANSWER.
+I'm just curious what you thought was interesting.
-- This is just a warm-up blog post to make sure everything is working---so no pressure and no grading.
+- NOTE: This is just a warm-up blog post to make sure everything is working---so no pressure and no grading.
 But I am looking forward to your posts!
 - When you're done, be sure to click `Publish` in the upper right corner.
 - Close the dialog box that pops up.
 - You're done!
+Your site at this point will have all kinds of images and stuff that you don't need or want---and we'll clean up our sites over the next few weeks.
+If you want to start tidying now, go for it!

 ## Week 2 (Jan 25--29): History
-This week we really get into the history of archives and some of the key issues that will guide our reading and thinking throughout the semester.
+This week we dive into the history of archives and some of the key issues that will guide our reading and thinking throughout the semester.

-- Alexandra Walsham, “The Social History of the Archive: Record-Keeping in Early Modern Europe.”
-Past & Present 230, no. suppl_11 (November 1, 2016): 9–48.
-- Gabriella Giannchi, "A brief history of the archive" (Chapter 1 from _Archive Everything_), 1--25.

 ## Week 3 (Feb 1--5): Power